United States v. Google LLC (2020)

 United States v.
-Google LLC is an ongoing federal antitrust case brought by the United States Department of Justice (DOJ) against Google LLC on October 20, 2020.
+Google LLC is an ongoing federal antitrust case brought by the United States Department of Justice (DOJ) against Google LLC, initiated on October 20, 2020.
 The suit alleges that Google has violated the Sherman Antitrust Act of 1890 by illegally monopolizing the search engine and search advertising markets, most notably on Android devices, as well as with Apple and mobile carriers.

-The case was heard starting in September 2023 in the District Court for the District of Columbia with judge Amit Mehta presiding.
-Mehta ruled in August 2024, finding that Google held a monopoly on their search engine technology, and illegally used that position in securing Google's position with mobile device and website partners.
-On the day of the ruling, Google president of global affairs Kent Walker said in a written statement that the company intended to appeal the decision.
+The case was heard starting in September 2023 in the District Court for the District of Columbia with Judge Amit Mehta presiding.
+Mehta issued a ruling in August 2024, finding that Google held a monopoly on their search engine technology, and illegally used that dominance in securing its position with mobile device and website partners.
+Google immediately appealed that decision, and commentators expect the dispute to last for several years.

 The lawsuit was initially described as a "blockbuster antitrust trial", and has been widely described as one of the most important federal antitrust lawsuit against a high-tech company since the United States v.
 Microsoft Corp. case in 1998.
-Legal commentators anticipate that there will likely be an appeal, regardless of how the case is decided.
-The outcome of the case is considered to have a potential bearing on the subsequently-filed federal antitrust suits against fellow "Big Tech" companies Meta Platforms, Amazon, and Apple.
+The outcome of the case will have a potential bearing on the subsequently-filed federal antitrust suits against fellow "Big Tech" companies Meta Platforms, Amazon, and Apple.
 The DOJ filed a second antitrust lawsuit against Google over the company's advertising market practices in 2023.

 In September 2025, Mehta ruled that Google would not be required to divest of Chrome or Android, but would be barred from including search in exclusive contracts and required to share some data with competitors.
-This was celebrated by the DOJ but was also described as a win for Google.
+Various portions of this ruling have been appealed by both the Department of Justice and Google, with the dispute still in progress as of early 2026.

 Background

-The rapid growth of the U.S. tech industry in the 1990s led to concerns about potential for anti-competitive behavior in the sector.
+The rapid growth of the U.S. tech industry in the 1990s led to concerns about the potential for anti-competitive behavior in the sector.
 This ultimately led to the federal government launching an antitrust suit against Microsoft, alleging that the company unfairly hindered competition.

-In the 2010s, concerns about potential anti-competitive behavior by "Big Tech" (Google, Apple, Amazon, Meta) companies became subject to lawmaker scrutiny.
-On October 6, 2020, the Democratic majority staff on the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law released a nearly 450-page report following a 16-month long investigation concluding that the companies wield "monopoly power".
+Google was the next Internet company to be suspected of monopolistic behavior.

 Prior antitrust scrutiny of Google

-In 2008, scrutiny by the DOJ and the Canadian Competition Bureau scrutiny of an advertising deal between Google and Yahoo! led the companies to abandon their agreement.
+In 2008, scrutiny by the U.S. Department of Justice (DOJ) and the Canadian Competition Bureau of an advertising deal between Google and Yahoo! led the companies to abandon their agreement.
 According to the DOJ, the "agreement between these two companies accounting for 90 percent or more of each relevant market" would have likely harmed "competition in the markets for Internet search advertising and Internet search syndication".